Nissan Note: Production

-Production of European model of Nissan Note began in January 2006 at Sunderland plant in the UK.
+Production of the European Note began in January 2006 at the Sunderland plant in the UK.

-Nissan Note was produced in Nissan's Oppama Plant.
+The Note was produced in Nissan's Oppama Plant.

 Marketing

 A CD single called 'C'mon Everybody Note&Pencils' was released by Pony Canyon on 9 August 2006, which included Eddie Cochran's C'mon Everybody (original, DJ UTO remix, instrumental) used in the Nissan Note commercial premiered on 12 May 2006.
 The CD cover shows a Marine Blue Note 15S V package drawing on a 50m x 40m notebook with blue tire tracks.
 The Note commercial was performed by Toshihiro Yashiba of JFCT INC.

-2007 facelift EU-made models
+2007 facelift (for EU-made models)

-In 2007, Nissan slightly facelifted Note.
-Both bumpers become fully painted.
-Radio antenna moved to the rear of the roof.
-Headlamp washer lost its dedicated button and become fully automatic which lead to excessive cleaner fluid consumption.
+In 2007, the Note received a mid-cycle facelift.
+Both bumpers are now fully painted, the radio antenna is now at the rear of the roof, and the headlamp washer lost its dedicated button and become fully automatic which lead to excessive cleaner fluid consumption.
 New radio models were offered and some less significant and invisible changes were made.